nerdschoolbergen/build-and-deploy/exercise-2/README.md

 :pencil2: Save and git commit this file.
 Git push all your changes so far.

-:pencil2: Commiting the workflow file in your repository and pushing it to GitHub triggers the `push` event and runs your workflow.
+:book: Commiting the workflow file in your repository and pushing it to GitHub triggers the `push` event and runs your workflow.

 ### 2.3 Viewing your workflow results